Innovation in weight management: Obesity

 Innovation in obesity pathways

-NHS Surrey Heartlands ICB is preparing to bid for grant funding under the Obesity Pathway Innovation Programme (OPIP): Strand 3–Combined Access and Management for Healthy Ageing and Tackling Obesity, a national innovation competition jointly funded by the Department for Science, Innovation and Technology (DSIT) and Eli Lilly and Company Limited, with up to £85 million available across the UK.
+NHS Surrey Heartlands ICB and NHS Sussex ICB are preparing to bid for grant funding under the Obesity Pathway Innovation Programme (OPIP): Strand 3–Combined Access and Management for Healthy Ageing and Tackling Obesity, a national innovation competition jointly funded by the Department for Science, Innovation and Technology (DSIT) and Eli Lilly and Company Limited, with up to £85 million available across the UK.
+A single ICB cannot be awarded any more than £8 million in total.

 The OPIP Strand 3 competition seeks to fund innovative, community and primary care-based weight management pathways that are: